-By default, whenever you contribute observation data to eTick.ca and the eTick mobile application, the public will see the following data: photograph, province of residence, location, date of collection and type of host the tick was collected on (if applicable).
+By default, whenever you contribute observation data to eTick.ca and the eTick mobile application, the public will see the following data: photograph, location, date of collection and type of host the tick was collected on (if applicable).
+All these data will now be part of the public domain.
 Your username and any other information collected during the submission process will not be visible to other users.

 If you submit records from your home but do not want the address put on display, click on the map directly to select your location instead of using the “search address” tool.
 In addition to public data, eTick.ca and the eTick mobile application also collects your username, name and e-mail address.
 That information, however, is only visible to eTick administrators and may be used to communicate with you and/or generate aggregate data about user numbers per province.
 No personal contact information is shared with a third party or made available to the public.